wp-plugins/user-agent-theme-switcher/readme.txt

 * Added support by spider for twitter bot
 * Update debug template to show alternative colors in table rows
 * Fixed useragent pattern for ie7 mobile
+* Fixed useragent pattern for chrome in Chromium for Linux
 * Delete debuged useragent when the useragent is a empty string

 = 2.3 =